3270io/3270Connect/docs/index.md

 6. <s>App additional dynamic sample 3270 applications.</s> Done

-7. Give the option to return pure ASCII or HTML for the screen captures.
-API mode to default as pure.
+7. <s>Give the option to return pure ASCII or HTML for the screen captures.
+API mode to default as pure.</s>

 ## Conclusion